 Amazon city is World Cup winner

-COSTA DO SAUIPE, Brazil (AP) — The Amazon jungle city of Manaus was the big winner at the World Cup draw.
+COSTA DO SAUIPE, Brazil (AP) — The Amazonian jungle city of Manaus was the big winner at the World Cup draw.

-Branded “the place ideally to avoid” by England coach Roy Hodgson this week, the humid, steamy city far distant from the soccer hotspots of Brazil became the tournament’s must-see venue on Friday.
+Branded “the place ideally to avoid” by England coach Roy Hodgson earlier this week, the humid, steamy city far from the football hotspots of Brazil became the tournament’s must-see venue on Friday.

 Manaus got lucky beyond its dreams despite being awarded just four group-stage matches at the 44,000-capacity Arena Amazonia.

-England vs. Italy tops a four-match World Cup bill on the opening Saturday, and Cristiano Ronaldo’s Portugal comes to play the United States on the second Sunday.
+England vs. Italy tops a 4-match World Cup bill on the opening Saturday, and Cristiano Ronaldo’s Portugal comes to play the United States on the second Sunday.

-Two more European visitors must also trek northward: Croatia vs. Cameroon and Switzerland vs. Honduras.
+Two more European visitors must also trek northwards, for Croatia vs. Cameroon and Switzerland vs. Honduras.

-Miguel Capobiango, World Cup coordinator for the Amazon state governor’s office, told The Associated Press: “We won the World Cup today.”
+“We won the World Cup today,” Miguel Capobiango, World Cup coordinator for the Amazon state governor’s office, told The Associated Press.
+“It’s very, very good.
+I’m smiling.”

 Some team coaches did not share his enthusiasm.

-Switzerland coach Ottmar Hitzfeld is now rethinking his team’s plans of training more than 1,680 miles away near Sao Paulo.
-His fellow German Volker Finke, the Cameroon coach, described the prospect of playing in Manaus as a “little bit of a problem.”
+Switzerland coach Ottmar Hitzfeld is now rethinking his team’s booking of a training camp more than 2,700 kilometers (1,680 miles) away near Sao Paulo, and his fellow German Volker Finke, the Cameroon coach, described the prospect of playing in Manaus as a “little bit of a problem.”

-Hodgson steered clear of making strong statements Friday after previously igniting the Manaus mayor’s anger.
+Hodgson steered clear of strong opinions Friday after previously igniting the Manaus mayor’s anger.

 Naturally, the draw fulfilled England’s long-shot odds of opening the show for Manaus on June 14.

-“He’s one of the few people in the world who is not curious about the Amazon, who doesn’t want to know Manaus,” Mayor Virgilio said of Hodgson.
+“He’s one of the few people in the world who is not curious about the Amazon, who doesn’t want to know Manaus,” Mayor Virgilio said of Hodgson, who is one of the more urbane English football men.

 The Manaus area is also known for alligators, snakes, famously big spiders and potentially a few mildly hostile locals.